 - Nursing homes and in-home care services

 You can even deduct mileage for driving to a doctor’s appointment, to emergency care, or to check-in at a hospital.
-It’s not a huge amount, just 17 cents a mile as of 2020, but every penny helps.
+It’s not a huge amount, just 16 cents a mile as of 2021, but every penny helps and it increases to 18 cents a mile in 2022.
 Alternatively, you can calculate the percentage of your actual auto expenses that were the result of driving for medical care, or bus, train or taxi fares.
 You can also claim a deduction for food and lodging if seeking care requires that you must be away from home for a period of time, although lodging is limited to $50 per night per person.

 Any equipment or supplies you must purchase to aid in health care are deductible, too, and you can claim the cost of improvements made to your home to accommodate a medical condition.
 There’s a catch here, though – you have to subtract any increase to the value of your home that’s due to the improvement.